gamendegamer321/Lethal-Admin/README.md

 # Lethal Admin
 An admin tool for lethal company.

+## Experimental
+**The ``Increase departure vote`` button is very experimental and might not work as expected or give crashes**

+It is only available after at least 1 person has died

 ## Manual Installation
 Download the ``LethalAdmin.dll`` and paste the dll into ``path_to_lethal_company/BepInEx/Plugins``